dashpay/docs/docs/user/masternodes/hosting.rst

 Registering a hosted masternode
 ===============================

-Dash 0.13.0 implements DIP003, which introduces several changes to how a Dash masternode is set up and operated.
 A list of available documentation appears below:

-- `DIP003 Deterministic Masternode Lists <https://github.com/dashpay/dips/blob/master/dip-0003.md>`__
-- :ref:`dip3-changes`
-- `Dash 0.13 Upgrade Procedure for Masternodes (legacy documentation) <https://docs.dash.org/en/0.13.0/masternodes/dip3-upgrade.html>`__
 - :ref:`Full masternode setup guide <masternode-setup>`
 - :ref:`Information for users of hosted masternodes <hosted-setup>` (you are here)
 - :ref:`Information for operators of hosted masternodes <operator-transactions>`

-It is highly recommended to first read at least the list of changes before continuing in order to familiarize yourself with the new concepts in DIP003.

 Registering a hosted masternode is done in several steps: